Go Back

 • 4 large egg yolks

-• nonstick avocado oil spray
+• nonstick avocado oil spray as needed

 Equipment